 It will take a while before anyone can match Marie-Thérèse's record with an impressive total of 25 victories in provincial events and her career is far from being over.
-What is even more remarkable is that at one time or another, she engraved her name on every trophy that still exists today.
-First of all, in the Jocelyne Bourassa Series: the Amateur (1), the Senior (3), the Senior Debbie Savoy Morel Cup (4) and the Women's Players' Cup in the Amateur (1) and Senior (2) categories.
-In addition, she won the Mid-Amateur (4), the Amateur (3) and Senior (2) Match Play Championship (3) and the Suzanne-Beauregard Commemorative Tournament (5).
-Marie-Thérèse has also represented Québec on numerous occasions in Canadian and American national championships.
+What is even more remarkable is that, at one point or another in her far from finished golf career, she has etched her name on every trophy that still exists to date.
+First of all, in the Jocelyne Bourassa Series: both the amateur (1) and senior (3) divisions of the Women’s Provincial Championship, the Debbie Savoy Morel Senior Cup (4), and both the amateur (1) and senior (2) categories of the Players’ Cup.
+In addition, she won the Mid-Amateur Championship (4), both the amateur (3) and senior (2) divisions of the Match Play Championship as well as the Suzanne-Beauregard Commemorative Tournament (6).

 In Canadian Championships

 Many Québec female players have distinguished themselves on the national scene.
 Among them, let's start with the great Jocelyne Bourassa who won the Canadian Amateur Championship in 1965 when she was still a junior and again in 1971 before joining the LPGA Tour and brilliantly winning the La Canadienne tournament at the Montréal Municipal Golf Club in 1973, which to this day is still the only Québec victory on a major tour.

 Prior to her career on the LPGA, Lisa Meldrum (Royal Montreal) was the most productive with a Provincial Junior Championship in 2000 followed by a hat-trick in the amateur category between 2001 and 2003.
 Likewise, Marie-Josée Rouleau (Country Club of Montreal) was the only Canadian golfer to win the Canadian Championship at the junior (1987), amateur (1992) and professional (2006) levels.